mothershipcx/sen-contracts/audit/gas-consumption-report.md

   Contract: Distribution Initialize
-    ✓ Reserve should be less than total supply cap (584964 gas) ✓ Distribution cap is a diffence between total supply cap and reserve (1877243 gas) ✓ Token total supply should be 0 at the beginning of distribution (4121541 gas)
+    ✓ Reserve should be less than total supply cap (584964 gas) ✓ Distribution cap is a difference between total supply cap and reserve (1877243 gas) ✓ Token total supply should be 0 at the beginning of distribution (4121541 gas)

   Contract: Distribution